connectthefuture/stackstrap.github.io/README.md

 In a sense StackStrap is a decentralized [PaaS] which aims to simplify the process of building and deploying web based applications and services.
-The project is geared towards small and medium sized operations which employ a wide range of skill levels.
+The project is geared towards smaller operations which employ a wide range of skill levels and may not be able to afford in house developer operations.
 The idea is to build upon the simplicities offered by services like [Heroku] while allowing companies to leverage the costs savings of bare bones cloud services like [AWS] or [Digital Ocean].
+Ultimately StackStrap is a strategy for utilizing the three greatest tools that have ever been offered to the web development community.
+The core focus is ensuring that workflows are easy to understand and manipulate.
+This will allow teams to apply more structure to their workflows and spend more time making the things they love while worrying less about operations.

 There is an incredible wealth of open-source DevOps tools available today, all with their own growing communities.
 With the advent of Node.js a wave of